Frequently Asked Question

 What Happens During a Scleral Lens Fitting?

 - Training on how to care, insert and remove the lenses.

 Designed by Dr. George Fung, all scleral lenses are custom-made to match the exact contours of your eyes.
 A topographer digitally maps out the exact dimensions and shape of your eyes resulting in custom-designed scleral lenses that ensure maximum comfort and acuity.
 Thanks to our latest technology, we can provide microscopic precision when developing each scleral lens.

-Our patients experience enormous relief when they see that they can manage their keratoconus and other corneal conditions successfully without surgery.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+Our patients experience enormous relief when they see that they can manage their keratoconus and other corneal conditions successfully without surgery.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.